isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 Singapore Citizens (SC) and Permanent Residents (PR) <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.
 However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
 Click [here](/sc-pr/overview) for more info on requirements for the Returning SC/PR Lane.

-Fully vaccinated Singapore Citizens and Permanent Residents departing from Germany and Brunei under the Vaccinated Travel Lane can enjoy quarantine-free measures on arrival, instead of the prevailing requirements under the Returning SC/PR Lane.
+Fully vaccinated Singapore Citizens and Permanent Residents departing from certain countries/regions may use the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival, instead of the prevailing requirements under the Returning SC/PR Lane.
 Click [here](/sc-pr/vtl) for more information on the Vaccinated Travel Lane for SC/PR travellers.

 ---